anze3db/blog/_posts/2024-08-29-uv-with-django.md

 ### Upgrading dependencies

-To upgrade your dependencies, run `uv lock --upgrade`, and it will update your `uv.lock` file based on the constraints in your dependencies definitions:
+To upgrade your dependencies, run `uv lock --upgrade`, and it will update your `uv.lock` file based on the constraints in your dependencies definition:

 ```
 ❯ uv lock --upgrade